-The People's Drone PD-1 unmanned aerial system (UAS) is designed and manufactured by UkrSpecSystems, a UAS producer based in Ukraine.
+The People’s Drone PD-1 unmanned aerial system (UAS) is manufactured by UkrSpecSystems, a UAS producer based in Ukraine.
 The drone was purchased by the Ukrainian Armed Forces in August 2016.

 The unmanned aerial vehicle (UAV) is designed for military and civilian missions such as aerial surveillance, observation, monitoring, intelligence, reconnaissance, and photomapping.

 The UAS was introduced at the X International Aviation and Space Salon AVIASVIT-XXI 2016 in October 2016.
 It was first unveiled to the public during the LIMA (Langkawi International Maritime and Aerospace Exhibition) exhibition in Langkawi, Malaysia, in March 2017.

 PD-1 VTOL, an advanced VTOL variant of the PD-1 UAS, was officially unveiled in February 2018.

 PD-1 UAS design and features

 Featuring a modular airframe, the PD-1 UAS has a length of 2.5m and wingspan of 4.7m.
 Its maximum take-off weight and payload capacities are 45kg and 7kg respectively.